juvalen/mb-checker/DOCKER.md

 * /tmp in the current host directory, containing *Bookmarks*

-* /var/lib/jenkins/workspace/mb-checker/work_dir in our local ./work_dir to get results.
+* /var/lib/jenkins/workspace/mb-checker/work_dir in host directory ./work_dir to get results.

 &emsp;   Create volume *mb-checker*, `docker run -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
 In next step you will define the http return codes you want to purge.